haskus/haskus-manual/source/system/volume2/graphics/overview.rst

 Further Reading
 ---------------

-As explained in the `basic device management </system/manual/using/devices>`_ page, device drivers can support the ``ioctl`` system call to handle device specific commands from the user-space.
+As explained in the :ref:`device-management` section, device drivers can support the ``ioctl`` system call to handle device specific commands from the user-space.
 The display interface is almost entirely based on it.
 Additionally, ``mmap`` is used to map graphic card memory in user-space and ``read`` is used to read events (V-Blank and page-flip asynchronous completion).

 In usual Linux distributions, the ``libdrm`` library provides an interface over these system calls.
 You can learn about the low-level interface by reading